Sunbury Pop Festival: History

 Music entrepreneur Michael Gudinski was involved with the first Sunbury festival—as well as managing several major acts that appeared—he operated a lucrative concession selling watermelon to festival-goers.
 British-owned record company EMI released a double-album of live performances from the 1972 festival.
 Gudinski's new record company, Mushroom Records, established later in 1972, became associated with Sunbury thanks to its inaugural release, a three-disc set of live recordings from the 1973 festival.
 Billy Thorpe & the Aztecs also released a live album of their performance that year on the independent Havoc Records label.

 In 1973, the festival included its first international act - Spirit featuring the Staehely Brothers, John (guitar) and Al (bass), with drummer Stu Perry.
 They played in the line-up not long after Indelible Murtceps, Spectrum's alter ego, and were well received.
 The Staehely Brothers had been touring Australia for several weeks.

 In 1974, Queen arrived 2 hours late, and according to some, were initially booed during their set to screams of "go back to Pommyland, ya pooftahs".
 Lead singer, Freddie Mercury retorted, "When we come back to Australia, Queen will be the biggest band in the world!"
 In May 2009, on Spicks and Specks, Daddy Cool front man Ross Wilson disputed this as an urban legend and said Queen finished their set, even doing an encore.
 The early version of Skyhooks were also booed and, after watching a recording of their performance, lead singer Steve Hill quit and was replaced by Graeme "Shirley" Strachan.

+Although not included in the LP of video of the 1973 event, on the Sunday Morning St Paul's Cathedral provided a Rock Mass, convened by Rev David Sankey with music written and arranged by Royston Wilding, who also played guitars and clavinet and was joined by several other musicians.

 The 1975 festival ran at a loss with head liners Deep Purple pocketing $60,000 while most local bands were unpaid when Odessa Promotions was liquidated soon after the event.